DataDog/hiring-engineers/answers.md

 echo date('l jS \of F Y h:i:s A');

-//we implement the value of the web.page_views by 1 (default for increment)
+//we increment the value of the web.page_views metric by 1 (default for increment)
 //metrics must use a hierarchic naming DataDogStatsD::increment('web.page_views');